4 apps that will clear disk space on your Mac

-1. Clear disk space on Mac with CleanMyMac 3
+1. Clear disk space on Mac with CleanMyMac X

-CleanMyMac is the go-to disk space analyzer for over three million people worldwide, particularly for those who want to know how to free up space on your Mac?
+CleanMyMac is the go-to disk space analyzer for over three million people worldwide — particularly, for those who want to know how to free up space on a Mac.

-Using the CleanMyMac Dashboard, you can check the disk space and free up RAM, ensuring your Mac runs smoother and faster.
+Using the CleanMyMac X Menu, you can check the disk space and free up RAM ensuring your Mac runs smoother and faster.

 How to make free space on Mac with CleanMyMac